-The Cardiology Residency Program is designed to provide advanced clinical training in cardiology and related fields suitable to ACVIM certification in the Cardiology sub-specialty.
+The Cardiology Residency Program is designed to provide advanced clinical training in cardiology and related fields suitable to ACVIM certification in Cardiology.
 Residents are required to participate in primary patient care, daily rounds, seminars and clinical conferences.
 Time is provided for professional development.
 Residents are strongly encouraged to pursue professional interests, develop research projects and prepare manuscripts for publication.
-The residency also provides the opportunity to attend lectures and rounds at Boston and Worcester's many neighboring human medical centers.
-As part of the training program, residents will participate in the clinical teaching of veterinary students.
+The residency also provides the opportunity to attend lectures and rounds at neighboring human medical centers.
+As part of the training program, residents will participate in the clinical and laboratory teaching of veterinary students.

 Appointments will be made for 12 months with annual renewal based on satisfactory completion of the previous year.
 A certificate of residency is awarded to the candidate upon successful completion of the training program.